 I do a much better job at staying consistent with something when I have a plan.
 My “Count to Five and Exercise” plan simply consists of including four to five different morning stretches or exercises and as we do each one, we count to five.
 For example, today we jogged in place and as we jogged we counted a slow, but steady and loud 1, 2, 3, 4, 5.
 Then we switched to jumping jacks and counted to five again.
 Next we did arm swings, then tummy twists, and we ended with toe touches.
 We counted to five for each of our exercises….

 In the Bam Radio Show interview, the experts share other ways to integrate physical activities into your day easily and naturally.
 Be sure to take a listen to all their advice and suggestions.
-You don’t want to miss it!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+You don’t want to miss it!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!